 Much of the flavor we associate with pasta or pizza really comes from the sauce and toppings, not necessarily from the grain.
 This is very apparent to me whenever I eat low-carb, vegetable-based substitutes for high-carb, grain-based stuff.
 Such as this spaghetti squash marinara, cauliflower pizza crust or buttered zucchini noodles, I realize that

-This spaghetti squash marinara tastes just like spaghetti with marinara sauce, and although the texture of the squash noodles is admittedly different than that of spaghetti, it’s not necessarily different in a bad way – it’s just different.
-And so much better for you!
+This spaghetti squash marinara tastes just like spaghetti with marinara sauce.
+And although the texture of the squash noodles is admittedly quite different than that of spaghetti, it’s not necessarily different in a bad way.
+It’s just different.

-- 1 small spaghetti squash (about 2 pounds)
+- 1 small spaghetti squash, about 2 lb.

 - Heat oven to 400 degrees F.

 - Using a large, sharp knife, cut the squash in half lengthwise: place it on a sturdy cutting board, slice off the stem end of the squash, then stand the squash upright on this flat end and carefully use your knife to slice it in half.

 - Using a spoon, remove the seeds and pulp.

 - Place the squash halves, cut side down, in a 9 X 13 baking dish.
 Add enough water to come 1/2 inch up the sides of the baking dish.
 Cover tightly with foil and bake 45 minutes.
 Turn over (careful - the whole thing will be very hot), cover again and cook 15 more minutes, until very tender.
 Remove onto a cutting board and allow to slightly cool.